Employer Orientation Programme (EOP) Singapore 2026: First-Time Maid Hiring Guide

 What is covered in the EOP?

-Total time is roughly three to four hours.
-You can pause and return later, so most employers split it across two evenings.
+Total time is about three hours.
+You can pause and return later, so most employers split it across two sittings.

 How to complete the EOP: 2026 step-by-step

-- Complete each of the five modules in sequence.
+3. Complete the course modules in sequence.
 The system tracks your progress so you cannot skip.

-- Take the final assessment.
-You need 9 out of 12 correct (75 percent).
+4. Take the final assessment.
 If you fail, you can retake immediately with no waiting period.

 Certificate validity